Cheesecake Factory (CAKE) Q3 2017 Results - Earnings Call Transcript

 Will Slabaugh - Stephens, Inc.

 Yeah.
 Thanks, guys.
-Wonder if, as you look back to the last few quarters of sales softness and analyze what's happened, how would you characterize the reasons for the slowdown at Cheesecake?
-And in particular, given your history of consistency and fairly meaningful outperformance versus the group and at the same time, what do you think is driving the current improvement just given those same sort of historical consistencies that you've had?
+Wonder if, as you look back at the last few quarters of sales softness and analyze what's happened, how would you characterize the reasons for the slowdown at Cheesecake?
+And in particular, given your history of consistency and fairly meaningful outperformance versus the group, and at the same time, what do you think is driving the current improvement, just given those same sort of historical consistencies that you've had?

 Matthew Clark - The Cheesecake Factory, Inc.